blakehempel/top50/README.md

 ## Usage

+1. Run LSEG workstation on your local machine, enable api

-1. set appropriate date range information in configuration.csv
+2. Set appropriate date range in configuration.csv, if needed.

-2. run start() method in eikondataloader
+3. Run start() method in eikondataloader
-   1. this will download fundamental data from refinitiv
+   1. Will download fundamental data from refinitiv using API
-   2. calculate factor data from the raw fundamental data
+   2. Calculate factor data from the raw fundamental data

-3.
+4. In the researchengine, applyFactorModel() method, and select the model of your choice; the default is the Bloomberg MVP model.

+5. Run researchengine, start() method

 ```bash

 ```